Eykthirnyr/VFAPP/README.md

 # VFAPP

-# Video Filter App
+## Video Filter App

-A versatile video filtering application built with Python and Tkinter, designed to help users filter video files based on various criteria such as codec, resolution, duration, file size, and bitrate.
+A versatile video filtering application built with Python and Tkinter, designed to help users filter video files based on various criteria such as codec, resolution, duration, file size, bitrate, framerate, display aspect ratio, color space, and bit depth.
 This tool is perfect for quickly narrowing down video files in a directory according to specific needs.

 ---

 ## Features

 ### **Filtering Options**

 - **Filter by Codec**:
   - Supports a wide range of codecs, including HAP (HAP, HAP-Q), ProRes, H.264, HEVC, VP9, AV1, and many more.

 - **Filter by Resolution**:
-  - Specify a minimum resolution (e.g., 1920x1080) to include only high-resolution videos.
+  - Specify a range for resolution (e.g., 1920x1080 to 3840x2160) to include only high-resolution videos.

 - **Filter by Duration**:
   - Define a range for video duration (e.g., 30 to 300 seconds) to filter videos by length.